 You can also turn this into a bulleted list.
 For example,

-- Highly motivated nonprofit professional with three years of experience in program management, service delivery, and fundraising.
+- Highly motivated social-impact professional with three years of experience in program management, service delivery, and fundraising.

 - Effectively raise over $100,000 in grants yearly and streamline processes to maximize efficiency.